ScrappyCocco/eXiSoundVis/Readme.md

 contact me on the forum - Username: eXi

-contact me on the Slack Chat - Username: cedric_exi
+contact me on the Discord Unreal-Slackers Server - Username: cedric_exi

 Credits